 Hallmarks of the Master of Science program are cross-disciplinary science in the field, problem-solving, and effective communication.
 Instruction is more apprenticeship than conventional schooling.
 Students complete a master's project in service to a sponsoring environmental organization — they leave the program with on-the-ground conservation experience.

 Our graduates are sought-after leaders in stewardship, conservation, policy, ecological planning, and place-based education.
 Whether they work in boardrooms, backyards, or bogs, Field Naturalists stand out as holistic problem-solvers.
-Over 90 percent of alumni have careers in the environmental field, and more than half go on to direct programs for The Nature Conservancy, federal and state agencies, and other such leading organizations.
+Over 90 percent of alumni have careers in the environmental field, and nearly half go on to direct programs for The Nature Conservancy, federal and state agencies, and other such leading organizations.